 Grant Amount: Up to $4,000.00

-The purpose of this grant is to provide funding for Georgia College faculty to conduct research on topics regarding inclusive excellence.
-The institution and faculty can address inclusive excellence in a variety of ways including: examining underserved populations, researching the effect of educational, economic, health, and environmental disparities, analyzing public policies and their impact on the social world, investigating historical events, evaluation of effective and inclusive teaching, discovering the roles specific learning outcomes includes or excludes our learners, identifying the impact the use of technology has on certain populations, and recognizing the student’s agency in successfully matriculating through the coursework.
+The purpose of this grant program is to provide funding for Georgia College faculty to conduct research on topics regarding inclusive excellence in the discipline and beyond.
+Faculty can address inclusive excellence in a variety of ways including: examining underserved populations; researching the effect of educational, economic, health, and environmental disparities; analyzing public policies and their impact on the social world; investigating historical events; evaluation of effective and inclusive teaching; discovering the roles specific learning outcomes includes or excludes our learners; identifying the impact the use of technology has on certain populations; and recognizing the student's agency in successfully matriculating through the coursework.

 Submission Timeline and Details

-Notification letters distributed to applicants: On or before October 7
+Notification letters distributed to applicants: March 7, 2023

 Project Period: Up to one calendar year